jaanhvee-gif/ai-tools-setup-log/research/playbook.md

 Colin & Samir explain that Markiplier’s movie success was not just due to having a large audience, but because of how deeply engaged his community was.

-They highlight that while many assume a large following guarantees results, “not all views will drive visits”, meaning audience size alone does not translate into real-world action.
+They highlight that while many assume a large following guarantees results:
+“Not all views will drive visits.” :contentReference[oaicite:0]{index=0}
+meaning audience size alone does not translate into real-world action.

 Instead, Markiplier’s success came from:

-His audience actively contacting theaters
+- His audience actively contacting theaters
-Organizing campaigns and email templates
+- Organizing campaigns and email templates
-Driving demand collectively
+- Driving demand collectively

 This demonstrates that:
 Engaged communities take action, passive audiences do not

 They further explain that Markiplier is a community-based creator, where:

-Content is created with the audience, not just for them There is a two-way relationship, not one-way consumption
+- Content is created with the audience, not just for them
+- There is a two-way relationship, not one-way consumption

 As they state, this kind of relationship:
-“creates a different level of engagement and opportunity to actually activate a large group of people”
+“creates a different level of engagement and opportunity to actually activate a large group of people” :contentReference[oaicite:1]{index=1}

 Additionally, they emphasize that true engagement is not measured by likes or comments alone, but by deeper signals such as:

-Community discussions
+- Community discussions
-Fan-driven initiatives
+- Fan-driven initiatives
-Real-world participation
+- Real-world participation

 For marketers and creators, this means:

-Focus on building community, not just audience size Prioritize interaction and participation
+- Focus on building community, not just audience size
+- Prioritize interaction and participation
-Measure success through actions taken, not just views
+- Measure success through actions taken, not just views

 (source: Colin & Samir, https://www.youtube.com/watch?v=85MwVmoernY 26-02-2026)